• Art magazine

 Anna Boghiguian, born in 1946 in Cairo, lived in Montreal and Toronto and is currently at home between Cairo, India and Europe.
 She has studied art and music at Concordia University, Montreal, and political sciences and business at the American University.
 Biennial (2011) and the Istanbul Biennial (2009).

-Unfortunately, he still knows nothing about the artistic creation of Anna Boghiguian, and this type of information transfer has a completely different catch: there is no continuous presentation, each artist would have to be clicked individually.
-Click back and forth 175 times, and afterwards the artistic layperson has no pale idea what kind of art all these artists actually do.
+Unfortunately, this still leaves them with no knowledge of Anna Boghiguian's artistic work, and this method of conveying information has another drawback: There's no continuous presentation; each artist would have to be clicked on individually.
+Clicking back and forth 175 times leaves the artistic layman with no clue what kind of art all these artists actually create.

 An idea of the artists is too much asked for a website via an art exhibition, is there a catalog for that?
 Yes, sure, there are even 3 catalogs.